 A brand new SUP lineup released just this year by iROCKER, the 2020 Nautical SUPs are stellar paddleboards well worth considering for those on a budget.
 The 10’6’’ is a true all-around option and the less expensive of the two, but the 11’6’’ is our personal favorite if you are willing to spend the extra money.
 Whichever of the two you go with, they are both 32’’ wide, 6’’ thick paddleboards with enough stability to help even those going out for the first time to feel comfortable on the water.

 We fell in love with the Nautical SUPs earlier this year due to the impressive list of features included with an entry level SUP.
-The Nautical paddle boards have a great thirteen D-rings setup for accessory customization, along with a large nose bungee cargo area for other containers.
+The Nautical paddle boards have 17 D-rings set up for accessory customization along with 2 large bungee cargo areas for other gear.
 The soft deck pad is definitely cozy to stand on, but also sports real grooves that help the deck pad drain water better besides helping you with feet placement without ever looking down.
-The three neoprene carry handles make it real easy to lift this lightweight SUP around, besides helping you look good on and off the water.
+The three neoprene carry handles make it real easy to lift this lightweight SUP around, and makes it very easy even for kids to launch the board.
 While not a SUP feature, iROCKER also offers zero percent financing up to eighteen months on their paddleboards, making it extremely easy to afford the Nautical paddleboards at less than $30 dollars a month.